 In an ideal situation, the best approach is communicating 1-to-1.
 Still, if your company has many employees, you could create a survey for them to complete, allowing them to voice their opinions and preferences regarding the RTO plan.
 Consider using digital tools to collect feedback efficiently, ensuring anonymity to encourage honest responses.

-Of course, your employees will be skeptical at first, but you should introduce the RTO plan to everyone (after discussing it with them and taking their input) in advance.
+Of course, your employees will be sceptical at first, but you should introduce the RTO plan to everyone (after discussing it with them and taking their input) in advance.
 Having personal contact with your employees is crucial, so firstly, hold a meeting where everyone can express their concerns.
 Following the meeting, you should share the plan in written form so that your employees can read and comprehend it independently.
 There will be less confusion this way.
 Even if your employees have reservations, make sure you listen to them and share the solutions to the raised issues with the entire team.

 Disseminate information about the return to office plan using various communication channels.
 These could include town hall meetings, email updates, and dedicated intranet pages.
 Each channel should cater to different preferences and allow employees to access information in the most comfortable format.